Skip to Content

 4. Use Moleskin Tape As Ankle Protection

 If you’re searching for how to stop boots rubbing ankle, moleskin tape helps to do exactly that!
-Moleskin tape is made of soft cotton fabric suitable for the skin.
+Moleskin tape is made of soft cotton fabric suitable for the skin and acts as ankle padding for walking boots.

 The tape can be easily cut off with scissors according to the size desired and plastered onto the ankle.
-It is also best to apply before putting on walking boots onto clean and dry feet.
+It is also best to apply before putting on walking boots onto clean and dry feet to prevent boots rubbing side ankle bone.

 You probably have come across using duct tape as an alternative, I strongly recommend against it as it doesn’t offer the same padding and hurts your skin when pulled off.